Proven-Paradox/shaper-system/Handbook.md

 At Hero Tier 2, you may increase the cost of this Ability by an additional 5 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

+#### Elemental Resistance Aura
+Auxiliary [Elemental] [Fire/Ice/Earth/Sky/Light/Dark]
+Action: Minor
+Prerequisites: None
+Range: Short
+Targets: All allies in Range
+Cost: 2 MP (Upkeep 2 MP)
+Effect: All affected allies gain [Elemental Resistance](#step-5-elemental-properties) to the chosen Element.
+Special: When you learn this Ability, you gain the [Elemental Attunement](#elemental-attunement) Lesson once.
+You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
+Description: Providing a shield against the elements in a small area around you.
+This could represent a warding spell, activating energy shields, invoking elemental spirits, or similar ways of protecting allies from an element.

 #### Empower
 Auxiliary [Augment]
 Action: Major